Doggy Digestion: What Should You Feed Your Dog?

 In other words, it’s likely that your dog isn’t eating poo because they’re deficient in nutrients, or stressed, but they may be doing it because they’ve learned the behaviour from another dog.

 Coprophagia definitely isn’t an ideal behaviour for your dog to pick up.
-Not only is it unpleasant, but it can also lead to an increased risk of contracting parasites, in addition to other potential health complications.
+Not only is it unpleasant, but it can also lead to an increased risk of contracting parasites and other potential health complications.

 So, what should you do about it?